jsimms/compost-instructions/README.md

 ### The Code
 Even though ‘it just works,’ this is a lesson, so let’s do a quick breakdown of how the app works so kids can have a basic understanding of how what they see is just the tip of the iceberg.

-If Atom is your text editor, type `atom .` into terminal while in the project directory, and it should open up atom with the project directory tree.
+If Atom is your text editor, type `atom .` into terminal while in the project directory, and it [should open up atom with the whole project directory tree](http://jdsimms.com.s3.amazonaws.com/compost/webapp09.png).

 ###### Files and direcories that aren’t super important now
 * `config.ru` - A [configuration file](http://en.wikipedia.org/wiki/Configuration_file) that sets up the app.